Non-U.S. recipients of U.S. gallantry awards: 42nd Ranger Battalion, Army of the Republic of Vietnam

 A twice-decorated battalion that received Presidential Unit Citation from two different presidents.
 First decorated in October 1965 with a direct public speech by President Johnson.
 The Operation involved was a search-and-destroy in which they were on the defensive and attacked by a much larger enemy force.
 The 42nd Ranger Battalion was commended for over-turning the attacking forces and turning them onto the defensive where they proceeded to rout them.

-Afterwards decorated on March 7, 1968 for assaulting a well-defended enemy stronghold.
+Afterwards decorated on March 7, 1968, for assaulting a well-defended enemy stronghold.
 This unit was well-regarded as an assault unit capable of over-running well concealed fortifications and positions.
 Among the 11 ARVN Ranger Units awarded with the Presidential Unit Citation, the 42nd was among the most highly decorated.

 39th Ranger Battalion, Army of the Republic of Vietnam

-Twice-decorated with a Presidential Unit Citation (United States), awarded for actions between February 18 and 28, 1968 during the Tet Offensive and again for actions between February 11 to April 24, 1970.
+Twice-decorated with a Presidential Unit Citation, awarded for actions between February 18 and 28, 1968, during the Tet Offensive and again for actions between February 11 to April 24, 1970.
 Alongside the 42nd and 37th these were the most decorated Ranger battalions of the war.
 One of the chosen forward assault groups during Operation Lam Son 719, after securing an outpost, when expected reinforcements were halted this unit was in turn entirely encircled by armoured and infantry units from the elite 102nd Regiment, 308th Infantry Division (Vietnam).
 Fighting its way out of a cordon, the unit was annihilated with 178 KIA/MIA and 148 WIA out of an initial 430, although inflicting 639 KIA upon the 102nd Regiment.